ronmurphy/TheLongNights/docs/PERFORMANCE_OPTIMIZATION_GUIDE.md

     // ... all other shapes

     // Materials (one per block type)
-    // Will be populated with actual textures from VoxelWorld }
+    // Will be populated with actual textures from The Long Nights }

   getGeometry(type) { return this.geometries.get(type); }
   getMaterial(type) { return this.materials.get(type); }

-  // Called by VoxelWorld to register materials with textures registerMaterial(blockType, material) {
+  // Called by The Long Nights to register materials with textures registerMaterial(blockType, material) {
     this.materials.set(blockType, material);
   }
 }
 ```

-#### Step 1.2: Initialize Pool in VoxelWorld
+#### Step 1.2: Initialize Pool in The Long Nights
-**File:** `src/VoxelWorld.js` (MODIFY)
+**File:** `src/The Long Nights.js` (MODIFY)
 **Line:** ~10 (in constructor, before anything else)

 **Changes:**